 Fortunately, I discovered there was a whole network of friendly folks out there just full of encouragement.
 And finally, I discovered someone who thought like I did: David Stone aka Kathleen Lewis, author of the book The Church Without a Name.
 Reading this book was like reading my own thoughts in print!
 What a relief!
 My “radical” viewpoints were held by someone else!
 I give most of the credit to that author for showing and convincing me that the 2x2s were not “the closest way.”
 For pointing out the 2×2 ministers PLUS church in home, PLUS following their man-made rules does not equal the closest way.
 The workers have placed themselves between God and man as mediators when the Bible says there is no mediator between God and man except Christ.
 Hats off to David Stone aka Kathleen Lewis for driving these points home in a superior manner.
 I believe I would have eventually figured these things out for myself, but that book saved me many, many years of frustration, and perhaps a nervous breakdown!

-We learned Harry Brownlee was to be over Oklahoma.
+We learned Harry Brownlee was to become the new overseer of Oklahoma.
 He stated in the first gospel meeting that he was anxious to get to know each family, and would be going down the friends list alphabetically, and spending 2-3 nights or more with each.
 I planned to ask him several questions.
 We were no longer keeping our discontent to ourselves, and both our parents were getting concerned about our spiritual state.
 Unknown to us, both our parents contacted Harry and asked him to talk to us.
 Periodically, I checked to see what letter of the alphabet Harry was visiting.
 I found he wasn’t sticking to alphabetical order.
 Some friends he went to quite frequently, while others he had never visited.

 Finally though, they called and asked to come for our promised visit.
 Would it be okay if they arrived for lunch?
 Certainly.
 I studied and crammed so much Dave said I was “prophesying.”
 The workers asked about Dave and seemed surprised to learn he was at work.
 Harry said he knew we had some questions, and he knew we had read The Secret Sect.
 However, I didn’t ask any questions during lunch because I wanted Dave to be present.
 After all, we had all evening (I thought).
 Well, about 3:00 Harry looks at his watch and jumps up exclaiming that they better run or they will be late, etc.